rawls238/react-experiments/README.md

 react-experiments
 ====================

-react-experiments is a Javascript library that assists in defining and managing UI experiments in React.
+react-experiments is a JavaScript library that assists in defining and managing UI experiments in React.

+For additional context behind why we built this, check out the accompanying [blog post](http://product.hubspot.com/blog/product-experimentation-with-planout-and-react.js)

 # Installation